santiment/academy/src/docs/neuro-api/metrics/exchange-funds-flow/index.md

 ---
-title: Exchange Funds Flow
+title: Neuro API - Exchange Funds Flow
 author: Santiment Team
-# References
-#

 ---

 Fetch the flow of funds into and out of known exchange wallets.
 This